 Just because one mom had a great experience with a certain parenting method does not mean you will and if you don’t, that doesn’t make you or your baby a failure.
 When my son was a few months old, I legitimately turned to my husband in the middle of the night after we tried our best to follow a certain sleep strategy to encourage Chase to sleep longer stretches at night and said, “I think our baby is broken,” as Chase was screaming and I was reading some horrible statistic about how basically everyone else who followed this strategy had babies sleeping through the night at 8 weeks.
 Not my baby!
 And that’s okay.

 I wanted to also share my input since I have been a mom for a little over a year now and have gone through a lot of ups and downs.
-I’d say the best piece of advice I can tell you is that “this too shall pass.”
-It sounds so simple but it’s so true.
+I’d say the best piece of advice I can tell you is to trust yourself!
+I have spent endless hours Googling to find the right answer of how to sleep train my baby, how to feed my baby, what to teach my baby, etc.

 Thank you all for reading and I truly hope these words speak to you in some way today.
 You’ve got this mama and you’re doing an amazing job!!